220110-Java-React-Enterprise/Curriculum-Notes/qc/README.md

 ### Keep the following in mind for QCs:
  - **STATIC IS NOT FINAL**
  - We must be exact and precise with terminology.
-This is one of the areas we struggle with most.

 ### Practice Strategies:
  - Study the question banks.
 Formulate your own answers to the questions.
 Share and discuss your answers with your peers, and practice them in a group setting.
 Hearing other associates answer questions can shed light on your own areas for improvement.
 Conversely, perhaps you can offer some advice to your peers.